dhrubojoutidas/pro1/Engineering_Management _&_Professional_Practice/README.md

 # Engineering Management – Academic Projects Portfolio

-This folder contains **three major Engineering Management assignments** completed as part of my undergraduate engineering studies at Curtin University.
-Together, these projects demonstrate my ability to apply **engineering management, project planning, sustainability thinking, and organisational analysis** to real-world engineering problems.

-Rather than theoretical exercises, these assignments focus on **practical decision-making, structured planning, risk management, and professional documentation**—skills directly transferable to industry roles.
+This folder contains selected projects from the **Engineering Management & Professional Practice** unit at **Curtin University**.
+The unit focuses on applying **engineering management principles** to real-world projects, including **project planning, sustainability, teamwork, and professional documentation**.

 ---